theopensystemslab/planx-new/README.md

 1. Run the following command to get everything (postgres, sharedb, api and hasura server processes) up and running `docker-compose up --build -d`

-1. Move into the hasura directory `cd ../hasura.planx.uk` & install dependencies `pnpm i`
+1. Move into the hasura directory `cd ../hasura.planx.uk` & install dependencies `pnpm i`.

 1. Open [Hasura's](https://hasura.io/) web console `pnpm start` & check that your Google email address is in the `users` table, if not then add it

-1. Move into the editor directory `cd ../editor.planx.uk` & install dependencies `pnpm i`
+1. Move into the editor directory `cd ../editor.planx.uk` & install dependencies `pnpm i`.

 1. Start the dev server! `pnpm start` & open http://localhost:3000 & login with your GMail/Google email address

+### Troubleshooting

+If you run into trouble, you may want to try the following:

+* Ensure you have a local `.env` file with up-to-date keys etc (see relevant `.env.example` files for reference and 1Password for an initial `.env` file).
+* The Hasura CLI may require a postinstall step which can be run manually with `cd node_modules/hasura-cli && pnpm postinstall`.

 ### Analytics